 Even though your classes are online, many courses still require certain textbooks and other materials to complete assignments.
 Textbooks and other course materials are available through the Sinclair Bookstore website bookstore.sinclair.edu or in-person at one of our locations.

 Be sure to have your class schedule to ensure you purchase materials for the class section for which you are registered.
-If you have any questions concerning the bookstore, please contact the bookstore at the Dayton campus by phone at 937-512-BOOK (2665) or in-person on the first floor of Building 7.
+If you have any questions concerning the bookstore, please contact the bookstore at the Dayton campus.
 Visit bookstore.sinclair.edu for more information, including additional Sinclair bookstore locations and hour of operation.

 Financial Aid Users: If you are planning to use financial aid for books, course materials and supplies, you will have a special timeframe (financial aid book charge dates) to make your purchases each term.
 Visit bookstore.sinclair.edu or financial aid for these dates.

 When you register for the first time as a Sinclair student, you will automatically be assigned a my.sinclair.edu e-mail address.
 Sinclair will send important information and notices, including communication about financial aid and class cancelations to this e-mail address.
 Make sure to check this e-mail account frequently!

 SinclairOnline students follow the same academic schedule as students attending traditional, in-person classes.
 After 8:00 a.m. on the first day of the term, you will be able to access your online classes.
 Unsure about how to log into your courses?
 Visit How to Access Online Courses to learn more.
 You are expected to begin your classes on the first day and have all course assignments completed by the last day of the term.

 Before starting work on your assignments, make sure you view each class syllabus available within individual eLEARN classes.
 This document often contains policies, deadlines, assignment details, grading methods, and faculty contact information.